-This chart shows the drug companiess with the most supplementary protection certificates (SPCs) in Estonia.
+This chart shows the pharmaceutical companies with the most supplementary protection certificates (SPCs) in Estonia.

 SPCs are used in European Union and select others to encourage pharmaceutical innovation by compensating for the long time needed to obtain regulatory approval for drugs.
 SPCs come into force only after the corresponding general patent expires, and normally have a maximum lifetime of 5 years.